th-koeln-iet/pqse_concept_pann/README.md

 - If no pre-trained weights are used, you can train the model yourself.

 The code provides methods for reading in and looking at the original data sets.
 Transformations such as scaling and conversion to other complex representations are done at a later stage.

+`experiments.py` provides examples of how to use the model and all experiments used for result and plot generation.

 ## Harmonic injections
 Harmonic injections were modeled using spectra injecting different amounts of harmonic currents at various frequencies.